dragonfly-science/dragonfly-website/content/publications/abraham_summary_2016.md

 Statistical models were also built to estimate total captures of seven seabird species or species groupings,including New Zealand white-capped albatross (<i>Thalassarche steadi</i>), Salvin?s albatross (<i>Thalassarchesalvini</i>), southern Buller?s albatross (<i>Thalassarche bulleri bulleri</i>), white-chinned petrel (<i>Procellariaaequinoctialis</i>), sooty shearwater (<i>Puffinus griseus</i>), "other albatrosses", and "other birds".
 For New
 Zealand white-capped albatross, there was a total of 558 (95% c.i.: 435–724) estimated captures in 2012–13, compared with 487 (95% c.i.: 294–794) estimated captures of Salvin?s albatross, 259 (95%
-c.i.: 200–341) estimated captures of southern Buller?s albatross, 368 (95% c.i.: 242–576) estimated
+c.i.: 200–341) estimated captures of southern Buller's albatross, 368 (95% c.i.: 242–576) estimated
 captures of sooty shearwater, and 586 (95% c.i.: 470–755) estimated captures of white-chinned petrel.
 For the two species groupings other albatrosses and other birds, capture estimates were 354 (95% c.i.:219–598) and 1766 (95% c.i.: 1170–2654) captures, respectively.

 For marine mammals, sufficient observer data allowed the estimation of captures of common dolphins,New Zealand fur seals, and New Zealand sea lions in different fisheries.
-Captures of common dolphinswere estimated for the jack mackerel trawl fishery off the North Island's west coast, as the majority of observed common dolphin captures occurred in this fishery (139 of a total 157 observed capturesin all trawl fisheries between 1995?96 and 2012–13).
-In 2012?13, there were an estimated 15 (95% c.i.: 15–19) common dolphin captures in the large-vessel (90 m or longer) jack mackerel trawl fishery, and the estimated capture rate was 0.87 (95% c.i.: 0.87–1.11) dolphins per 100 tows.
+Captures of common dolphinswere estimated for the jack mackerel trawl fishery off the North Island's west coast, as the majority of observed common dolphin captures occurred in this fishery (139 of a total 157 observed capturesin all trawl fisheries between 1995–96 and 2012–13).
+In 2012–13, there were an estimated 15 (95% c.i.: 15–19) common dolphin captures in the large-vessel (90 m or longer) jack mackerel trawl fishery, and the estimated capture rate was 0.87 (95% c.i.: 0.87–1.11) dolphins per 100 tows.
 Both estimates were higher than those in the preceding fishing year, when there were seven (95% c.i.: 5–14) estimated